By Marcelo Pereira, Business Developer

 Krebs' speculation about Adobe's ColdFusion being the root cause of the breach later prompted Adobe to comment that "the company's investigation is still ongoing, and that "at this time we have not identified the initial attack vector to include or exclude a ColdFusion server.""

-So why, despite all the awareness, do we continue to fail with our patch management initiatives?
+So why, despite all the awareness, do we continue to fail with our software patch management initiatives?

 I believe that the challenge starts with the understanding of the term itself.
 Patch management is an IT operations routine.
 It is understood to be the management of application updates and, as such, fundamentally disconnected from security.
-Without a security approach, operations teams are left with the difficult task of guessing which patches to apply, and where.
+Without a security approach or patch management solutions, operations teams are left with the difficult task of guessing which patches to apply, and where.

 Here is a picture of their challenge: In 2012 alone, almost 10,000 vulnerabilities were disclosed.
 And this number is in addition to the number of vulnerabilities also disclosed in previous years.
 For the majority of these vulnerabilities, fixes become available quickly, and these then need to be deployed with a risk assessment approach.
 Not to mention general updates.
 Moreover, IT environments are populated with multiple devices and platforms running thousands of applications.
 Organizations cannot afford - and do not need - to update all applications in all devices.